Andresmup/github-foundations/23_AUTHENTICATION_&_SECURITY/Readme.md

 These IdPs mostly provide authentication using SAML.

-Microsoft Entra ID (ex Azure AD) also offers OIDC for authentication.
+Microsoft Entra ID (ex Azure AD) also offers OCID for authentication.

 The IdP applications provision users with System for Cross-domain Identity Management (SCIM)